 Linen is a great choice for rustic or casual designs and can easily add texture to your bedroom.
 As it´s prone to wrinkling, it looks best when left slightly crumpled or lightly ironed.
 Cotton is incredibly versatile and you’ll find it in a wide range of colors, styles, and patterns.
 Both fabrics can be blended with other materials to give them a unique look and feel.

-Linen may contain certain dyes or treatments that can cause skin irritations, so it’s best to err on the side of caution and go for cotton if you have sensitive skin.
+Linen may contain certain dyes or treatments that can cause skin irritations, so it’s best to go for cotton if you have sensitive skin.
 On the other hand, linen sheet manufacturers, such as Magic Linen, use non-toxic dyes and treatments, so check the labels before buying.

-Cotton can also contain certain chemicals, so again, make sure you read the labels before purchasing or buy GOTS-certified and Oeko Tex certified sheets for your safety.
+Cotton can also contain certain chemicals, so again, read the labels before purchasing or buy GOTS-certified and Oeko Tex certified sheets for your safety.
 These certificates guarantee there are no toxic substances present in the fabric.

 Winner: Tie (depends on the quality of the fabric)